eSafety parent resources

 The ever changing nature of the internet can pose challenges for many parents. iParent (link below) provides online safety resources targeted to the specific needs of parents and carers.

-or for access to an eSafety guide to games, apps and social networking.
+Click on the link for access to an eSafety guide to games, apps and social networking.
 This site includes links on how to report abuse on social media sites.

 Seven internet tips to keep your children safe online – By Frances Archer (Generation Next)